The National Device Bank

 The secure, sustainable and socially responsible solution for corporate IT asset disposal.
-Don’t dispose, donate your company's electronic waste to the National Device Bank and help digitally excluded people get online.
+Don’t dispose, donate your company's unused tech to the National Device Bank and help digitally excluded people get online.

-Upgrading or disposing of your corporate technology?
+Upgrading or disposing of your corporate IT equipment such as laptops, mobile phones and tablets?
 Exploring new ways for your company to make a positive impact on both the environment and society?
-We have a free solution that achieves each of these goals.
+We have a free solution that addresses each of these goals.

-Donate your company’s IT equipment to the National Device Bank.
+Donate your company’s unused or end-of-life IT equipment to the National Device Bank.

 Get in touch to donate devices, or continue reading to discover why your organisation should get involved.